velvet-graves/impa/README.md

 | `Novel 1.9.md` | `Novel 1.10.md` |
 | `Story.md` (no version) | `Story 1.0.md` |

->PLEASE NOTE THAT THIS WAS VIBECODED BY CLAUDE.
+>PLEASE NOTE THIS WAS VIBECODED BY CLAUDE.
 I'M NOT ANY KIND OF CODER AND HAVE NO IDEA IF IT'S DOING WEIRD THINGS.
-I JUST WANTED SOMETHING FOR MYSELF AND THOUGHT I MIGHT AS WELL PUT IT SOMEWHERE IN CASE SOMEONE ELSE WANTED THIS HIGHLY SPECIFIC FEATURESET.
+I JUST WANTED SOMETHING FOR MYSELF AND THOUGHT I MIGHT AS WELL PUT IT SOMEWHERE IN CASE SOMEONE ELSE WANTED THIS HIGHLY SPECIFIC FEATURE SET.
 BUT SINCE PRO'LLY NOBODY DOES, I'M NOT SUPER WORRIED